Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Experiments

 \paragraph{DIT.} Discourse-Initiated Thinking \cite{luo2025mmathmultilingualbenchmarkmathematical} appends the most popular beginning discourse markers in each language after the ``<think>'' token, encouraging models to initiate their reasoning using multilingual discourse cues as entry points into the thinking process.
 The used multilingual discourse marks are shown in Figure \ref{fig:dit-instructions} of Appendix \ref{sec:appendix-baselines-instructions}.

-\paragraph{QRT.} Question-Restatement Thinking \cite{luo2025mmathmultilingualbenchmarkmathematical} restates the question in the target language at the beginning of the thinking process, which encourages the model to generate the thinking content in the target language.
+\paragraph{QRT.} Question-Restatement Thinking \cite{luo2025mmathmultilingualbenchmarkmathematical} restates the question in the target language at the beginning of the thinking process, which encourages the model to think in the target language.
 The restatement instructions for each language are listed in Figure \ref{fig:qrt-instructions} of Appendix \ref{sec:appendix-baselines-instructions}.

 \paragraph{Cold-Start SFT.} We conduct the cold-start SFT training on the constructed training dataset.